 Keyword selection process in search engine optimisation (SEO) plays a pivotal role in achieving return on investments (ROI).
 It’s like an architectural drawing to construct a house you are dreaming off.
 The structure of the house is built upon this drawing and any mistake made in the drawing will make an impact on the final output.
 Similarly, if you do not select the keywords carefully in line with your business objectives, it will make an impact on the desired outcome.
 This is because all the content for target pages including text and images, are crafted in line with the selected keywords.

 Finding the right keywords in SEO involves planning, process and forecasting.
 We need to think like the visitors of our website to forecast search terms.
 At the same time, keep in mind the business objectives along with the return on investment.
-We need to ask ourselves questions like – “What are customers searching for to find my business?, What type of searches will bring value to my business?”
+We need to ask ourselves questions like – “What are customers searching for Windows 10 Professional product Key Oem sale to find my business?, What type of searches will bring value to my business?”
 Answers to these types of questions will shed light to into insights for keyword strategies.

 Let’s discuss some key factors in keyword selection strategies.